Common Misdemeanors: A-D

 -

 The often tragic consequences and harsh legal penalties for driving under the influence of alcohol are well publicized.
-What many people don’t realize is that it is also illegal and punishable in all 50 states to drive under the influence of marijuana.
+What many don’t realize is that driving while high on marijuana is also illegal and punishable in all 50 states.

 -